Knights of Labor: Racism and wages

-Haymarket Square Riots
+The Haymarket Affair

 The American labor movement, including those in the Knights of Labor, rallied for an eight-hour workday, protesting with the slogan: "Eight Hours for Work, Eight Hours for Rest, Eight Hours for What We Will."
 Through Eight Hour rallies and legislative lobbying, labor leaders came into direct conflict with employers, who neither accepted unions nor believed that governments should intervene on workers' behalf.
 During an Eight Hour campaign in Chicago in 1886, a conflict between organized laborers and employers turned violent.
 By the mid-1880s, Chicago was the center of immigrant and working-class organizing, with a wide array of labor organizations.
 Demands for the eight-hour workday were at the heart of a strike against one of Chicago's most powerful employers, the McCormick Harvesting Machine Company, which refused to bargain with the union.